jwhitlark/toybox.euler/README.md

 # toybox.euler

-Most of the problems are under the euler folder.
+Most of the problems are under the /euler/src/euler folder.